lawrecks/resume/README.md

 # resume
-A template that can be used to create a static resume
+A static template that can be used to create your resume